Website Documentation

 Technical Debt

-• Hardcoded Values: Firebase config and API endpoints should be configurable
+• Environment Configuration: Firebase config and API endpoints should be configurable via environment variables

 • Mock Data: Development mode uses static mock data instead of realistic historical data